sph-mn/nihongo/readme.md

   * execute `coffee js/create-csv-file.coffee`
   * see the top of the code file for configuration options
 * how to import a csv file into anki
-  * ensure a card type with four fields exists then go to file -> import
+  * ensure a card type with at least three fields exists then go to file -> import
 * a note about unicode: kanji components and kanji that look exactly the same exist at multiple separate codepoints. see [wikipedia: kangxi radical unicode](https://en.wikipedia.org/wiki/Kangxi_radical#Unicode)